Wrote this Summer 2006.

-1. They see youth ministry purely as a way to grow the church.
+1. They see it as a way to Grow the Church.

 2. They see youth ministry as glorified babysitting.

-3. In their eyes, more programs and more outings equal more fun, games and more of YMCA director.
+3. More programs, more outings = more fun, games and more of YMCA director.

 4. They get what they pay for.
-So they pay the youth minister as poorly as possible, support them with little or no budget yet expect the youth group to run like Willow Creek, Saddleback or any other mega church.
+So let's pay our youth minister poor, give him no Budget but we expect our church's youth group to be like Willow Creek, Saddleback or any other Mega Church (Insert Name here)

-5. Viewing vocational youth ministers as a stepping stone so young ministers can become real ministers and get their own church.
+5. Isn't youth ministry just a stepping stone so young ministers can be "REAL" Ministers and get their own "Church" (Notice tongue in cheek)

-7. They don't want those type of kids.
+7. We don't want those type of kids.
 (What type is that anyways?)
-Just look after the church kids.
+Just look after our kids.
+(Back to the babysitting mentality)

 Don't you just want to love God and love students rather than using the Crutches and politics of Church agenda.

 The Following is a prescription that should be avoided at all cost.
 (From Caller July, 1989) Prescription for Unhappiness: 1.
 Make little...